For COVID-19 Updates, Residence and Humber-wide Services, visit humber.ca/updates/faq

 Have questions about apprenticeship programs, refunds and lockers?
 Read the Apprenticeship FAQs below.

 In order to become an apprentice in Ontario, a person will need to find themselves an employer who I willing to teach them the trade within their company.
-Once an apprentice has worked a minimum of 1 year, they may contact the Ministry of Trades and register themselves an apprentice within the province.
+Once an apprentice has worked a minimum of 1 year, they may contact the Ministry of Trades and register themselves as an apprentice within the province.

 Apprenticeship training is approved by the Ministry of Trades, once an apprentice has worked a specific number of hours with an employer, their training consultant within the Ministry of Trades will provide them with an offer letter of in-class training.
 A person cannot apply nor register themselves for any of the apprenticeship trainings without an offer letter from their training consultant first.